arham5siddiqui/SIEM-VulnScan-Nessus/README.md

 # SIEM-VulnScan-Nessus
-A detailed report on SIEM, Alerts prioritisation, and Nessus vulnerability scanning.
+A detailed report on SIEM, Alerts prioritisation, Nessus vulnerability scanning and touching up on APTs.